 Like a conventional poster, an e-poster should convey an author’s introduction, motivation, results, and conclusions, on one screen.
 However, e-posters will provide the author with the option to digitally bring up supplemental details for deeper discussion.
 Authors should request to be considered for an E-Poster during the submission process.

-Authors should plan to spend the majority of their time on the main page, or in the case of Prezi or Prezi-like presentations, at the top level and should go to links and deeper detail in response to questions.
+Authors should plan to spend the majority of their time on the main page.
 Links within the main page may bring up supplemental material giving details of methods or calculations, deeper background material, or further directions for future research.
 Authors may take advantage of the medium to display movies, but movies should be short and allow the audience to briefly take in the content before moving on.
 Authors will be provided a large screen display and will be expected to bring their own computer.
 They may use any presentation software they wish including Keynote, PowerPoint, Prezi, or others.
 Examples of E-posters can be found below.

 Postdeadline papers are presented as oral presentations during a special session toward the end of the conference.
 The presentation time will be determined during sessioning, but is generally around 15 minutes each, including questions.